rapid7/pdf-renderer/README.md

 Description: defines the strategy by which to store a copy of the generated files.
 Valid strategies:
 * memory: the file remains in memory only
 * disk: stores a copy of the encrypted file to disk, the file path can be configured via PDF_RENDERER_STORAGE_DIRECTORY
+* s3: stores a copy of zip to s3, the bucket can be configured with environment variable PDF_RENDERER_S3_BUCKET.
+Must have a valid AWS credentials file in home dir (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

 #### PDF_RENDERER_STORAGE_DIRECTORY
 Default Value: (string) `/tmp/pdf-renderer/`